 Essential information contained in each book includes a brief explanation of what The Canterbury Tales are, followed by some hints on handling the language.
-There is then a brief introduction to the teller of the relevant story, their portrait from The General Prologue, and an initial investigation into the techniques Chaucer uses to presents characters.
+There is then a brief introduction to the teller of the relevant story, their portrait from The General Prologue, and an initial investigation into the techniques Chaucer uses to present characters.

 The left-hand-page commentaries give information applicable to the text.
 Finally, each book offers a full list of pilgrims, further information about Chaucer's own life and works, some background history, and greater discussion of specific medieval issues.
 Suggestions for essays and themes to be explored are also included.
-On page 82 there is a relatively short glossary of the words most frequently encountered in the text, to supplement the more detailed glossaries on the earlier pages.
+At the end of the book there is a relatively short glossary of the words most frequently encountered in the text, to supplement the more detailed glossaries on the earlier pages.

 Chaucer's tales are witty, clever and approachable, and raise interesting parallels with life today.
-His manipulation of the shortstory form is masterly.
+His manipulation of the short-story form is masterly.
 We hope this edition brings The Canterbury Tales alive and allows you to appreciate Chaucer's art with ease and enjoyment.

-This edition of The Pardoner's Prologue and Tale uses the text of the poem established by James Winny in Selected Tales from Chaucer.
+This edition of The Nun's Priest's Tale uses the text of the poem established by Maurice Hussey in Selected Tales from Chaucer.